 At least two pedestrians were struck by a car on Saturday in San Diego during the Comic-Con Zombie Walk, and the terrifying incident was caught on tape.

-A video posted on YouTube shows a man and a woman in a pink top – who were not believed to be part of the zombie march – falling under a black sedan.
+A video posted on YouTube shows a man and a woman in a

 A deaf family with small children was inside the vehicle when it slowly rolled through a large crowd of pedestrians, the San Diego Police Department said in a statement given to TheWrap.

 Also read: SXSW Car Crash Claims Fourth Victim

 The incident happened as Zombie Walk participants lined the streets near the corner of 2nd and Island Avenues just after 5:30 p.m., police said.